dmccreary/micropython-clocks-and-watches/docs/lessons/01-get-local-time.md

 ```
 This was printed 22 seconds after power up.

-The Pico "W" can sync with the [NTP](https://mpython.readthedocs.io/en/master/library/micropython/ntptime.html) functions.
+We will used this when we use a RTC and use the Pico "W" to sync with the [NTP](https://mpython.readthedocs.io/en/master/library/micropython/ntptime.html) functions.

 ```py
 from mpython import *